 Proposed Oakley Stores The proposals for both the purchase of the Chandos Arms and the establishment of a new shop for the village bring opportunity for synergy and co-operation.

 The intention is to build working models which enable both the shop and the pub to thrive – through co-operation and consideration.
+It is still the intention to go ahead with the proposed shop as well as save the pub!

 St Mary’s Church The Chandos Arms is ideally located to allow gatherings before weddings, after christenings and funerals, also providing additional parking if necessary.